 Vegetables

-Sugar, Fish Sauce & Chicken Powder: These help to balance the flavor of the tamarind.
+- Sugar, Fish Sauce & a pinch of Chicken Powder – balance out the tangy tamarind.

 Protein

-You could use fish fillets or have the fishmonger cut the whole fish into 1-inch (2cm) thick steaks with the backbone and skin still intact.
+- You can use fish fillets, or ask your fishmonger to cut a whole fish into 1-inch (2 cm) steaks with skin and bones still on—it adds so much more flavor.

 How to Serve Canh Chua